rozlynboutin/microbiome_helper/16S-tutorial.md

 This dataset was originally used in a project to determine whether knocking out the protein [chemerin](https://en.wikipedia.org/wiki/Chemerin) affects gut microbial composition.
 116 mouse samples acquired from two different facilities were used for this project.
 Metadata associated with each sample is indicated in the mapping file (map.txt).
 In this mapping file the genotypes of interest can be seen: wildtype (WT and WT_BZ), chemerin knockout (chemerin_KO), chemerin receptor knockout (CMKLR1_KO) and a heterozygote for the receptor knockout (HET).
 Also of importance are the two source facilities: "BZ" and "CJS".
 It is generally a good idea to include as much metadata as possible, since this data can easily be explored later on.

 Commands below assume that 4 CPUs are available for use.
+Running times are listed for the longest running jobs (if a time is not listed then it should take <= 1 min on 4 CPU).
+The expected total running time on 4 CPUs is 12.7 hours.

 ### Stitch paired-end reads together

 The raw reads are in [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) and (in this case) paired-end.

-We first stitch the paired-end reads together using PEAR:
+We first stitch the paired-end reads together using PEAR (~50 min on 4 CPUs):

     run_pear.pl -p 4 -o stitched_reads raw_data/*